Raúl Grijalva: Immigration

-Grijalva supports the DREAM Act and the Comprehensive Immigration Reform for America's Security and Prosperity Act (CIR ASAP) and has come to prominence because of his role in promoting immigration reform.
+Grijalva supported the DREAM Act and the Comprehensive Immigration Reform for America's Security and Prosperity Act of 2009 ("CIR ASAP") and had come to prominence because of his role in promoting immigration reform.
 He opposed the expansion of a border fence, citing cost effectiveness concerns and potential damage to sensitive wildlife habitats.
+In 2013, Grijalva reintroduced the CIR ASAP bill in the 113th Congress, but the bill did not receive a floor vote.

-The CIR ASAP bill includes his Border Security and Responsibility Act of 2009, which prioritizes remote cameras and other border monitoring techniques with a relatively slight environmental impact.
-The Immigrant Justice Advocacy Campaign gave him a 100% score for the first session of the 111th Congress.
-In previous years he voted against H.R.
-4437 and the Secure Fence Act, and opposed Arizona Proposition 200 in 2004.
+During the 109th United States Congress, Grijalva voted against H.R.
+4437 and the Secure Fence Act.
+Grijalva opposed Arizona Proposition 200 in 2004.

-Grijalva has criticized armed civilian groups that patrol the Mexican border, accusing them of racism, and has reportedly used demeaning language to describe them.
+Grijalva criticized armed civilian groups that patrol the Mexican border, accusing them of racism, and reportedly used demeaning language to describe them.
 In return, some supporters of the armed patrols have called him "MEChA boy" in retaliation.

-On July 26, 2019, Grijalva, whose district runs along the U.S.–Mexico border, called Trump's emergency declaration a "pathetic attempt to circumvent Congress".

 Native Americans

-Grijalva supports sovereignty and government-to-government relationships.
-In April 2010 he introduced the RESPECT Act, which mandates that federal agencies consult with Native tribes before taking a variety of major actions.
-The bill would codify a Clinton-era executive order that has never had the force of law.
+When elected in 2002, Grijalva's seventh Congressional district included seven sovereign Native American tribes: the Tohono O’odham Nation, Pascua Yaqui Tribe, Gila River Indian Community, Ak-Chin Indian Community, Cocopah Tribe, Colorado River Indian Tribes and the Quechan Tribe.
+After the redistricting based on the 2020 census, the seventh district includes the Tohono O’odham Nation, Pascua Yaqui Tribe, Cocopah Tribe, and Quechan Tribe.
+Grijalva supported the sovereignty of Native American governments and advocates for a strong government-to-government relationship between Tribal Nations and the United States.
+He believed that Tribal Nations should receive the respect and authority they deserve in managing their lands and protecting their sacred and cultural sites.

+In April 2010, Grijalva introduced the "Requirements, Expectations, and Standard Procedures in Effective Consultation with Tribes Act," known as the RESPECT Act, which ultimately did not pass into law.
+The bill aimed to establish into law a Clinton-era executive order that lacked the force of law.
+It would require the federal government to consult with tribal governments before initiating any proposed federal activities or finalizing regulatory actions that could impact tribal communities.
+Additionally, the Act mandated consultations for all activities that may affect federal land adjacent to Indian land.